Interest in vasectomy is on the rise—here’s what to know

 Are they reversible?

 Vasectomies are considered permanent.
 But if life changes, they can be reversed.
-Compared to a vasectomy, it’s a more complicated operation that can take up to four hours to complete, and it’s done in an operating room while people are asleep under anesthesia.
+Compared to a vasectomy, reversal is a more complicated operation that can take four to six hours to complete.
+It’s done in an operating room while the patient is asleep under anesthesia

-A vasectomy reversal is considered micro-surgery, because a specially trained surgeon uses a microscope to magnify the vas deferens five to 40 times their size.
+A vasectomy reversal is considered microsurgery, because a specially trained surgeon uses a microscope to magnify the vas deferens 5 to 40 times their size.
 The surgeon makes small cuts on either side of the scrotum, trims the scarred ends of the vas deferens, and re-joins them using stitches as thin as an eyelash.

 Keep in mind, most health plans do not cover reversals, and costs can range between $5000 and $15,000 plus other fees.